cheezmil/cheezmil-terminal-interactive/README.md

 - Due to varying levels of intelligence in different AI models when judging dangerous commands and different prompt guidance, AI sometimes cannot determine whether certain commands are dangerous, such as some recursive file deletion commands.
 Please manually execute some more dangerous commands or clearly specify dangerous commands for me to handle.
 Regardless of what commands are executed through this project, you are responsible for any adverse consequences.
 - Do not allow direct internet access to this project deployed on your computer, otherwise you are responsible for any adverse consequences.

-## Comparison of Terminal Interaction Features in Mainstream AI Programming Tools as of November 3, 2025 (If there are errors, please let me know to correct them 🥲):
+## Comparison of Terminal Interaction Features in Mainstream AI Programming Tools as of 2025-11-03 (If there are errors, please let me know to correct them 🥲):

 | Feature | Cheezmil Terminal Interactive | Claude Code | Codex | Antigravity | Cursor | Cline | Roocode | Kilocode | Gemini CLI | Qwen Code | iFlow CLI | Open Code | windsurf | Warp | Augment | Goose | Crush |
 |---------|-------------------------------|-------------|-------|-------------|--------|-------|---------|----------|-------------|-----------|-----------|-----------|----------|------|---------|-------|-------|